Shirasaka-Takahiro/web_ap_db_terraform/README.md

 ■Set-Up
 1. Create S3 for tfstate
-ex)example-dev-alb-accesslog-bucket

-2. Generate public and private key
+2. Generate public and private key on local

 ■Resources
 <br />